About Radio New Zealand

 Ko ngā kaupapa kōrero kei te 60% o te wā pāho.
-E mōhio nuitia ana a National mō ana pānui rongonui, me ngā kaipāho ingoa-nui pēnei me 'Nine to Noon with Kathryn Ryan', 'Saturday Morning with Kim Hill' me 'Sunday Morning with Chris Laidlaw'.
+E mōhio nuitia ana a National mō ana pānui rongonui, me ngā kaipāho ingoa-nui pēnei me 'Nine to Noon with Kathryn Ryan', me 'Saturday Morning with Kim Hill'.

 Ko ētahi o ngā panui mātanga me ngā pakipūmeka i hangaia motuhaketia mō National ka arotahi ki ngā take ngākaunui nā ngā rōpū iti o te hapori.

 Kei roto i ngā whakaputanga whakaari ko ngā whakaari me ngā pānuitanga pukapuka o Aotearoa.